 Elderberries are abundant at this time of year.
 They offer us up their bright shiny berries to help boost our immunity, ready for the winter months ahead.

 (you can easily adjust this recipe to suit different quantities of berries)

-I use a cinnamon stick, 6 cloves & a few star anise (use the spices & quantities you like, to suit your palette, ginger is a nice addition)
+- I use a cinnamon stick, 6 cloves & a few star anise (use the spices & quantities you like to suit your palette)

-Sugar (a pound per pint of liquid) or honey (you will need 1.5 x that of sugar)
+- Sugar (a pound per pint of liquid) or honey (you will need 1.5 times the quantity of honey than that of sugar)

-Cover the berries with water and bring to a simmer, simmer gently for 20mins or so (with a lid on).
-I like to gently give the berries a little mash with a fork or potato masher.
+Cover the berries with water and bring to a simmer, simmer gently for 20 minutes or so (with a lid on).

 Strain the liquid and berries through a piece of muslin held within a sieve over a bowl/jug, squeeze out all the juice.

 Measure the amount of liquid you have and return it to the pan with the sugar/honey.

 Gently bring back to a simmer, stirring all the time to prevent sticking, continue to simmer gently for another 10 minutes or so or until it becomes syrupy, pour into sterilised bottles.

 Label and enjoy as a daily winter tonic.